Posted under Reviews | Weather Stations

 The WS-2902 is a budget favorite

-Having tested so many weather stations, coming across a surprise like the WS-2902 is rare.
-Usually, price is the most significant factor in determining whether a weather station will be good enough.
+Having tested so many weather stations, it is rare to encounter a surprise like the WS-2902.
+Usually, price is the most significant factor in determining whether a weather station is good enough.

 Ed Oswald